ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 This morning it was raining so we played a card game called *13* for hours in the ortz.

 When the rain stopped we went and picked blueberries.
 Anuka paid for her university tuition by picking blueberries for 8 hours a day for 20 days of each summer.
 She said 500g could be sold for about 5000 MNT.
 Near the end Anuka asked if we were bitten by mosquitoes.
-She said now that we take from the forest, we are giving back.
+She said that since we took from the forest, it's only fair that we give back.

 {% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_05-03-09-016000_cam.webp" %}